embrace-io/embrace-docs/docs/react-native/features/network-span-forwarding.md

 # Network Span Forwarding

-For a full explanation of this feature please refer to [Essentials / Product Overview / Network Span Forwarding](/product/network-spans-forwarding/) section.
+For a full explanation of this feature please refer to the [Essentials / Product Overview / Network Span Forwarding](/product/network-spans-forwarding/) section.

 ## Enablement